Prelf1992/mlops-template-repository/README.md

 * Commit 13: Feat: Refactor code in tests to align with standards. at 2024-11-11 12:13:45
 * Commit 14: Test: Add tests for script to enhance functionality. at 2024-11-12 15:34:25
 * Commit 15: Refactor: Clean up workflow for better maintainability. at 2024-11-12 12:05:41
+* Commit 16: Chore: Update documentation for data model to enhance functionality. at 2024-11-12 09:50:54